Covered Services for Youth

 • Other State Funds: Covered

-• Pre-Authorization Required: Yes
+• Pre-Auth Required: Yes

 This is a structured program for your youth if they have mental health or substance use symptoms that can be managed in a level of care that is less intensive than partial hospitalization but higher than regular outpatient treatment.
-Services include:

 • Assessment and treatment planning